TravisWheelerLab/polyA/README.md

 #### Substitution Matrix Files

 Substitution matrix file example format (can include ambiguity codes):
-* this file must include all of the matrices specified in the "#=GF MX" field of the alignment file, with correspoding and matching matrix names
+* this file must include all of the matrices specified in the "#=GF MX" field of the alignment file, with corresponding and matching matrix names
 * if lambda is not included polyA will use esl_scorematrix to calculate it for all matrices

 ```